ali-sokhandan/ojs3-keywordcloud-plugin/readme.md

 COPYING for the complete terms of this license.

 ## Install
- * Copy the release source or unpack the release package into the OJS i.e. OMP plugins/blocks/keywordCloud/ folder.
+ * Get the release according to OJS version: https://github.com/lepidus/ojs3-keywordcloud-plugin/releases
- * Go to Settings -> Website -> Plugins -> Block Plugins -> KeywordCloud Plugin and enable the plugin.
+ * Go to Settings -> Website -> Plugins ->  Upload A New Plugin and install the package.
+ * In next page, enable the plugin.
  * Go to Settings -> Website -> Appearance -> Sidebar management -> and drag the "Keyword Cloud Plugin" to the sidebar section.

 ## Compatibility